jasonpearson/webpack-fullstack/README.md

 ### 3. CLI: webpack-fullstack-dev-server
   // TO-DO

-### 4. CLI: webpack-fullstack-dev-server —output-client
+### 4. CLI: webpack-fullstack-dev-server —-output-client
-  // TO-DO
+Using this option will build the client config inside your local node_modules/webpack-fullstack directory.
+You can import and consume it by `import config from webpack-fullstack`.